 Today, it is known as The Pearl of the Adriatic.
 But in 1991, as the Croatian War for Independence raged through the region, life in Dubrovnik was anything but beautiful.
-For months, as the Yugoslav People’s Army rained shells upon this historic port city, Dubrovnik lost access to fresh water and electricity, while at least 15,000 residents were displaced as refugees.
-By the time Croatian forces broke the blockade in its eighth month, more than 560 of the Old Town’s 824 buildings had been damaged by projectiles, while nine were completely destroyed by fire.
+For months, as the Yugoslav People’s Army rained shells upon the city, Dubrovnik lost access to fresh water and electricity, while at least 15,000 residents were displaced as refugees.
+By the time Croatian forces broke the blockade in its eighth month, more than 560 of the old town’s 824 buildings had been damaged by projectiles; nine were destroyed by fire.

-Two decades and millions of restorative dollars later, this stunning seaport has been reborn as the heart of Eastern Europe’s Riviera, the Dalmatian Coast.
-Since the war’s end, Dubrovnik has also become a magnet for travelers from across the globe—a place to eat world-class seafood, gaze upon the old town’s iconic orange rooftops, and soak up the ever-present sun on white pebble beaches.
+Two decades and millions of restorative dollars later, this stunning seaport has been reborn as the heart of Eastern Europe’s riviera, the Dalmatian Coast.
+Since the war’s end, Dubrovnik has also become a magnet for travelers from across the globe—a place to eat world-class seafood, gaze upon iconic orange rooftops, and soak up the ever-present sun on white pebble beaches.

-But make no mistake—thanks to this surge in international tourism, the peak of summer can transform this charming medieval city into a crowded, chaotic place, as cruise ships unleash hordes of day trippers into the harbor each morning.
-However, with a little bit of planning and a few smart decisions, Dubrovnik can still be a quiet, relaxing, eye-opening, and unforgettable vacationer’s paradise.
+But make no mistake, this surge in international tourism has transformed the city into a crowded, chaotic place in the peak of summer, as cruise ships unleash hordes of day trippers in the harbor each morning.
+However, with a little bit of planning and a few smart decisions, Dubrovnik can still be a quiet, relaxing, and eye-opening vacationer’s paradise.

 Broke Into The Old Apartment

-There are few travel trends that have thrilled me more in the last several years than the rise of short-term apartment rentals.
-For the price of a cramped, depressing, budget hotel room, regional rental websites—such as Adriatic-Home.com and Dubrovnik-Private-Accommodation.com—offer apartments of all sizes, styles, and price ranges, perfect for budget-conscious long weekenders.
-Snag a three-day rental at a property like the stunningly situated Apartment Lukre, a charming perch in the hillside Ploče neighborhood east of the old town.
-And while it’s wonderful and economical to have your very own kitchen, it’s the view from the terrace that steals the show (Lazarina 3).
+There are few recent travel trends that have thrilled me more than the rise of short-term apartment rentals.
+For the price of a cramped, depressing hotel room, regional rental websites—such as Adriatic-Home.com and Dubrovnik-Private-Accommodation.com—offer apartments of all sizes, styles, and price ranges, perfect for the budget-conscious long weekender.
+So snag a three-day rental in the hillside Ploče neighborhood east of the old town, where you’ll have your very own kitchen and a view from the terrace that steals the show (Lazarina 3).

 The Old And The Beautiful

 When you consider Dubrovnik’s history of varying influences and alliances, it seems only fitting that this city has such an international draw.
-From its founding as the republic of Ragusa centuries ago, Dubrovnik was able to maintain its independence under the protection of Byzantium, Venice, Hungary, the Ottomans, and others, until surrendering to Napoleon’s army in 1806.
-After subsequent annexations by the Habsburg Empire and the Kingdom of Yugoslavia, today’s old town of Dubrovnik is a living and breathing museum of a rich and diverse history.
+From its founding as the Republic of Ragusa, Dubrovnik was able to maintain its independence under the protection of Byzantium, Venice, Hungary, and the Ottomans, to name a few, until surrendering to Napoleon’s army in 1806.
+After subsequent annexations by the Habsburg Empire and the Kingdom of Yugoslavia, today’s old town of Dubrovnik is a living, breathing museum of a rich and diverse history.

 Spend your first morning and afternoon getting acquainted with the pedestrian promenades and breathtaking architecture of this delightful walled city.
 Begin your stroll at the Ploče Gate, above which you’ll notice an alcove statue of St. Blaise, the patron saint of Dubrovnik.
-Always clutching a model of the city in his left hand, St. Blaise is credited with saving Dubrovnik in 971, when he had a rather helpful vision of an impending Venetian attack.
+St. Blaise, always depicted with a model of the city in his left hand, is credited with saving Dubrovnik in 971, when he had a rather helpful vision of an impending Venetian attack.

 As you enter the fortified old town, you’ll be greeted by the city’s energetic pedestrian thoroughfare, the Stradun.
-Take your time perusing the shops, cafés, and churches that line the Stradun—but don’t forget to explore the narrow alleyways and staircases that cross it.
-You’ll discover quickly that Dubrovnik is a joy to get lost in, with undiscovered plazas and charming new passages around every corner.
+Take your time perusing the shops, cafés, and churches that line the Stradun—but don’t forget to explore the narrow alleys and staircases that cross it.
+You’ll discover quickly that Dubrovnik is a joy to get lost in, with charming new passages around every corner.

 It’s Hip To Be Square

 In a town where peace and quiet can be rare, the beautiful Ruđer Bošković Square is a gem hidden in plain sight.
-At the heart of this lovely plaza is the local favorite Restaurant Kopun, a star of Dubrovnik cuisine that boasts as its terrace backdrop the façade of St. Ignatius Church.
-Whether you opt for fresh, local seafood or the young rooster, for which it is named, Restaurant Kopun is breathing new life into traditional Croatian fare (Poljana Ruđer Bošković 7).
+At the heart of this lovely plaza is Restaurant Kopun, a star of Dubrovnik cuisine that boasts as its terrace backdrop the façade of St. Ignatius Church.
+Whether you opt for fresh, local seafood or the young rooster for which it is named, you’ll find that Restaurant Kopun is breathing new life into traditional Croatian fare (Poljana Ruđer Bošković 7).

 That’s Gold, Jerry!
 Gold!

-Ease into the day with coffee and breakfast on your terrace in Ploče, admiring the city as it basks in the morning sun.
+Ease into the day with coffee and breakfast on your terrace in Ploče, admiring the city as it shines in the morning sun.
 Make a pit stop at the market for picnic supplies, and ramble down to the pristine, pebbly strip of Banje Beach.
-Happily situated at the base of Ploče and east of the Old Town, Banje Beach not only features a stunning view of Dubrovnik and the island of Lokrum—it’s one of the city’s most vibrant people-watching destinations.
-Stake a claim on the public beach and be happily occupied for hours—the cool, sparkling Adriatic water is the perfect antidote to the midday heat.
+Happily situated at the base of Ploče, Banje Beach is one of the city’s most vibrant people-watching destinations with an incredible view of the old town and the island of Lokrum.
+So stake a claim and be happily occupied for hours—the cool, sparkling Adriatic water is the perfect antidote to the midday heat.

 If These Walls Could Talk

-Since its founding more than a millennium ago, Dubrovnik’s citizens have been protected by a network of defensive stone walls surrounding the city, built between the eighth and 16th centuries.
-At 6,360 feet in length and heights reaching 82 feet, the city walls were trumpeted as one of the great fortification systems of the Middle Ages, as they were never breached by an opposing army (Napoleon’s forces were, in fact, invited in on the condition that they would respect Dubrovnik’s independence.
-How sweet).
+Since its founding more than a millennium ago, Dubrovnik has been protected by a network of defensive stone walls that were built between the eighth and 16th centuries.
+Measuring 6,360 feet in length and up to 82 feet tall, the city walls were trumpeted as one of the great fortification systems of the Middle Ages, as they were never breached by an opposing army.
+(Napoleon’s forces were invited in on the condition that they would respect Dubrovnik’s independence.
+How sweet.)

 Today, a late afternoon stroll along the city walls, towers, and bastions is an absolute must for Dubrovnik veterans and first-timers alike.
-And as the sun lowers over the orange rooftops, keep your eyes peeled for HBO film crews—these walls are a prominent set location on The Long Weekender favorite, Game of Thrones (access the walls by St. Savior Church, near the Pile Gate).
+And as the sun lowers over the orange rooftops, keep your eyes peeled for HBO film crews—these walls are a prominent set location on Game of Thrones (access the walls by St. Savior Church, near the Pile Gate).

 Toni, Toni, Toni

 Once you’ve fully explored the city fortifications, make your way back toward the Stradun, where countless budget-breaking dinner options await you.
-However, tucked into an alley just south of the pedestrian promenade is Spaghetteria Toni, a charming trattoria serving simple, reasonable, and delicious Italian pastas.
-With a table in the narrow alley and a bowl of pasta Bolognese, it’s the perfect capstone to a long, relaxing day (Nikole Božidarevića 14).
+But tucked into an alley just south of the pedestrian promenade is Spaghetteria Toni, a charming trattoria serving simple, reasonable, and delicious Italian pastas.
+With a table outside and a bowl of pasta Bolognese, you’ll find the perfect capstone to a long, relaxing day (Nikole Božidarevića 14).